 Are you a mid to senior-level manager struggling to land a job despite your extensive experience?
-You’re not alone.
-Many professionals face the dilemma of deciding how far back their work history should go on their resumes.
-It’s a crucial question because including or excluding certain job positions can significantly impact your chances of getting hired.
+Youβre not alone.
+Many professionals face the dilemma of deciding how far back their work history should go on their resumes, which can significantly impact job applications.
+Itβs a crucial question because including or excluding certain job positions can significantly impact your chances of getting hired.
+Gaining a better understanding of these guidelines assists job seekers in crafting an effective resume that clearly communicates their qualifications to potential employers.

 Identifying the Problem: